botherder/kraken/README.md

 Using `kraken -backend example.com` will override the default `BACKEND` that was provided during build time.

+Using `kraken -report` will make Kraken report any autoruns or detections to the configured backend server.

 Launching `kraken -daemon` will execute a first scan and then run continuously.
 In *daemon* mode Kraken will monitor any new process creation and scan its binary and memory, as well as check regularly for any new entries registered for autorun.
-Any detection will be reported back to the configured server along with a regular heartbeat.
+Enabling `-daemon` will automatically enable `-report` as well, even when not explicitly specified.

+Enabling the `-debug` will only display all debug log messages, mostly including details on files and processes being scanned.

 ### Configuration